Here is a 9-step guide on how to start a cleaning business from scratch. Let’s get started!

-You can start giving estimates to potential customers once you have figured out how long it will take you or your employees to clean a home and the amount of your hourly rate.
+You can start giving house cleaning estimates to potential customers once you have figured out how long it will take you or your employees to clean a home and the amount of your hourly rate.

-There are other considerations involved when giving estimates like how much extra will you charge for additional square feet, hard floors vs. carpet, master bath vs. full bath, one-time cleaning vs. recurring cleaning, regular vs. spring cleaning and so on.
+There are other considerations involved when giving estimates like how much extra will you charge for additional square feet, hard floors vs. carpet, master bath vs. full bath, one-time cleaning vs. recurring cleaning, regular vs. spring cleaning, and so on.

-As with many other service based businesses there are 3 ways to deliver the estimate to your customers: in-home, over the phone, and/or estimate request emails through your website.
-You will need to come up with a pricing sheet or use an estimate calculator instead of trying to guess or come up with pricing in your head when on the phone with a customer or in person doing an in-home estimate.
+As with many other service-based businesses, there are 3 ways to deliver the estimate to your customers: in-home, over the phone, and/or estimate request emails through your website.
+You will need to come up with a pricing sheet or use an estimate calculator instead of trying to guess or come up with pricing in your head when on the phone with a customer or in-person doing an in-home estimate.

 How to Give Commercial Cleaning Bids

 Similar to residential house cleaning, giving commercial cleaning bids involves knowing how long it takes your employees to clean specific areas and tasks.
 However, with commercial cleaning, you are also figuring out production rates (how many square feet can be cleaned in an hour).
 Here is a how to bid article and bidding calculators from TheJanitorialStore.com to get you started.

 Step 9: How to Market Your Cleaning Business